mechanisms/mech-lang/docs/mechanisms/emit.mech.md

 ]
 ```

 This embedded code is used by the compiler to generate the native language code.
 Note that **most** mechanisms will not have imbedded language code.
+In fact, a huge majority of mech-lang developers should not have to code mechanisms with native language template traits.

 The mechanism interpreter ignores the code contained within the *_lang syntax and simply passes it to the compiler.